 Chord by chord, rhythm on rhythm, song by incremental song, we bring you through the course and bring it all together.

-So - get into the attic, get down that guitar, dust it off and join Gayle online this summer for days filled with the sound of strumming and plucking and singing.
+So - get into the attic, get down that guitar, dust it off and join Gayle online for days filled with the sound of strumming and plucking and singing.

 Here is a brief introduction from your course tutor, Gayle Murphy.